 Kalasu Port is open Monday through Friday from 11 am to 5 pm Beijing time*, and closed for lunch from 2 pm and 3 pm.
 We arrived at Kalasu just in time for the border opening and no one was there.
 No one actually showed up until about 11:45 am, so you don’t necessarily have to stress about getting there early.

 *Beijing time is the official time zone for all of China, however, Xinjiang does operate unofficially 2 hours behind.
-Note that most government services and transportation operates on Beijing time, but always ask to verify.
+Note that most government services and transportation operate on Beijing time, but always ask to verify.

 Qolma Pass, Karasu, Kalasu, Tajikistan, China, Tajikistan China border, Tajik China border